sasojadrovski/SJFluidSegmentedControl/README.md

 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

+## Apps using this library

+- [Uread](https://itunes.apple.com/us/app/you-duuread-zhi-gei-xiang/id1175225244) for iPhone/iPad by [@Jinkeycode](https://github.com/Jinkeycode) ([Preview](https://cloud.githubusercontent.com/assets/12148377/21546445/c55b05f0-ce19-11e6-9d28-1fc2febe20fd.jpeg))

+> If your app is using this library, I would love to add it to this README.
+Please reach out to me!

 ## Installation

 #### [CocoaPods](https://cocoapods.org/)